You don’t need a degree in fashion to understand why people from outside Japan have long admired Japanese labels.

 Jun Takahashi launched his brand in 1993 and from then his label has been rolling.

 With a little convincing from Comme des Garcons founder Rei Kawakubo, Takashi burst onto the international scene at the Paris Fashion Week in 2003.

 Utilizing premium fabrics coupled with a design language like no other, Undercover separates itself from other streetwear brands.

 Founded by Shinichi Izaki better known as hobby:tech, KIKS TYO is a streetwear brand that makes streetwear apparel, accessories and footwear.

-Spicing up your essential pieces with oversized silhouettes and graphic designs, Neighbourhood has become one of the most coveted streetwear brands across the globe.
+Spicing up your essential pieces with oversized silhouettes and graphic designs, Neighbourhood has become one of the most coveted and popular streetwear labels across the globe.

 Exclusively only have 16 stockists around the world, WTAPS is a premium streetwear brand that many western companies look to.

 Capturing inspiration from film, art and lastly music, Wacko Maria stamps their authentic sense of style on traditional street wear.